naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 ### Summary

-- In Rust a variable "owns" its value.
+- In Rust, a variable "owns" its value.
 - Whenever a data structure holds a reference, it borrows the value from some owner
 - When a function returns a reference, it borrows from one or more of the args (also references)
-- As rust is a _gc-less_ language, a value gets automatically dropped when it goes out of scope.
+- Rust doesn't have a garbage collector.
+To ensure that memory is freed promptly, a value gets automatically dropped when it goes out of scope.
 So the compiler has to ensure that the owner of a value lives at least as long as the borrower
 - When the compiler can't infer where a value is being borrowed from, it also can't infer it's lifetime.
 In such cases, we need to use explicit lifetime specifiers